vincetiu8/inventory-management-system/README.md

 This is a basic inventory management system that allows you to add, and edit items from a database.
 It also allows you to search through items and update the stock.

+## Architecture Design

+You can learn more about the architecture design of this project [here](Architecture-Design-Diagram.pdf).

 ## Requirements

 1. [node](https://nodejs.org/en/)